c-aver/perpetual-voting-explainability/frontend/survey-website/README.md

 ### Recommended Workflow

-1. Update configuration and templates first to define content structure.
+1. Update configuration first to define content structure.
 2. Extend or create page components as needed.
 3. Wire new pages into the paginator registry in `main.ts`.
 4. Verify rendering and validation manually, then add or update unit tests.